pitkley/dfw/README.md

 * `17.06`
 * `1.13`

+Docker version 20.10 is also officially supported by DFW, although it is not yet automatically tested.

 ## <a name="versionbumppolicy"></a> Version bump policy

 In general, the versioning scheme for DFW follows the semantic versioning guidelines: